HouseTrip/housetrip.github.com/_posts/2013-11-11-data-tiering.md

 manipulate gets contended.
 Ours is an unusual, but effective solution: segregate data into read-mostly and write-mostly.

 I'll use HouseTrip as an example.
-We're a holiday rental marketplace, and information about wether the properties we list are available or not for given dates is backed by a table that looks like this:
+We're a holiday rental marketplace, and information about whether the properties we list are available or not for given dates is backed by a table that looks like this:

     ┌────────────────┐